What is the mentorship program?

 The Editor-Writer Mentorship pairs upcoming writers from underrepresented groups* with experienced book publishing editors!

 Our Editor Mentors provide substantive feedback to help raise a strong manuscript to its best position for submission to potential agents and editors.
 This is an opportunity to learn from the knowledge of experienced acquiring editors.
-This program is free of cost due to the generosity of our volunteer editors.
+This program is free of cost to ensure wide accessibility, which is made possible due to the generosity of our volunteer editors.

-For our 2022 program, The Word proudly partners with eleven Mentor-Editors from Penguin Random House (click for full bios!):
+For our 2024 program, The Word proudly partners with five Editor-Mentors from a variety of publishing houses (click images for full bios!):

 EDITOR